--Non-Emergency Response / Sequential Contacts
+Non-Emergency Response / Sequential Contacts

-As a person with dementia may not have the presence of mind to use the device when necessary and conversely, because they might activate the emergency button when there is no emergency, the medical alert service needs to have non-emergency contacts whom they will reach out to prior to alerting first responders.
+As a person with dementia may not have the presence of mind to use the device when necessary and conversely, because they might activate the emergency button when there is no emergency, the medical alert service needs to have non-emergency contacts that they will reach out to prior to alerting first responders.
 To be clear, the medical alert call center should first attempt to call a family member or loved one in the proximity to validate that there is indeed an emergency.
 Should the first call recipient not answer, a second emergency contact should be called, again, prior to alerting first responders.
 Phrased another way, the medical alert service provider must allow for a series of contacts to be called in sequential order to confirm the need for emergency responders.

 GPS Tracking & Wander Alerts

 As many persons with dementia are prone to wandering, the medical alert device needs to be wearable and have GPS tracking enabled to allow family members to locate their loved one should they wander from their home.
 It should also have the equivalent of an ID bracelet, something to let good Samaritans know the identity and the medical condition of the individual should they encounter them out and about without supervision.

--Ability to Set Home Areas
+Ability to Set Home Areas